AliShaban1/AliShaban1/README.md

 ### Hi there 👋
 I'm Ali Shabani, specializing in Computer Science at UofT.
 ## Currently learning 🌱
-- Operating Systems
+- Neural Networks
-- Algorithm Design, Analysis & Complexity
+- Large Language Models
-- Web Development with Django and Next.js
+- Bayesian Networks
 <!--
 **AliShaban1/AliShaban1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.